Quality Assurance for Mobile Apps: Why Testing Is Not Optional (2026)

 Functional Testing

 Does every feature work as intended?
 Every button, every form, every user flow is tested manually.
-This catches the obvious bugs.
+This catches the obvious bugs — the ones that would embarrass you if a client found them.

 Device Testing

+Your app needs to work on different screen sizes, OS versions, and devices.
 We test on minimum 6 real device configurations: iPhone (latest and 2 versions back), iPad, Android flagship, Android mid-range, and Android budget.
-What looks perfect on iPhone 16 can break completely on a Samsung A-series.
+What looks perfect on iPhone 16 can break completely on a Samsung A-series — which millions of UAE users have.

 Performance Testing

 How does the app behave under load?
 Does it crash with 1,000 simultaneous users?
+Does it slow down when the database has 100,000 records?
 Performance issues are invisible during development but catastrophic after launch.

 Network Testing